 The NJ Department of Education waives this requirement for applicants with at least:

 SAT score of 1660 combined (critical reading, writing, math); ACT score of 23; GRE scores of 4.0 analytical writing and combined 310 quantitative and verbal.

 Students from NCAS and UC and from New Jersey Institute of Technology (NJIT) are able to apply to UTEP twice a year.
 Application deadlines are April 1st for fall admission and November 1st for spring admission.

 The application and instructions are accessible through the “UTEP Application” site on Blackboard to students enrolled in Social Foundations of Education.
-Should you have any questions contact our Administrative Coordinator, Ms. Kandi Berryman, at 973.353.3528.
+Should you have any questions contact our Administrator, Ms. Danilsa Ynfante, at 973.353.3528.